sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ### Step 7.1 - Challenge

 As you can see, again we are not giving you the body request.
-One more time you need to use Lab 1 as a reference.
-We can't use lab 2 definition because we've hit the maximum number of skills allowed within a skillset of a basic account (five).
-So, let's use Lab 1 json requests again.
+One more time you can use the previous lab as a reference.
-Skipping the services and the data source creation, repeat the other steps of the Lab 1, in the same order.
+Skipping the services and the data source creation, repeat the other steps of the previous labs, in the same order.

 1. ~~Create the services at the portal~~ **Not required, we did not delete it**.
 2. ~~Create the Data Source~~ **Not required, we did not delete it**.